ProjectAzide/pn3_logo/README.md

-# pn3_logo
-Logos and images for Project Azide
+# Logos and images for Project Azide

+[Azide](https://en.wikipedia.org/wiki/Azide) is a chemical compound, consisting of 3 nitrogen atoms in a linear structure, connected by double bonds.

+Our logo is inspired the diagram of azide's structure: __N=N=N__

+Those are double bonds, not equal signs, between the nitrogen atoms.